 Classic and Thunder

-The Classic and Thunder will only accommodate cranksets with wider Q-factors (145mm or higher) and will not accommodate narrower ‘track’ cranksets with a narrow Q factors or limited clearance for crank spider arms.
+The Classic (pre-2023( and Thunder will only accommodate cranksets with wider Q-factors (145mm or higher) and will not accommodate narrower ‘track’ cranksets with a narrow Q factors or limited clearance for crank spider arms.
 These frames were never intended to be track frames with narrower chain stays (and tires).

 Narrower Q-factor cranksets that are not compatible include Sugino 75, Dura Ace 7710, Miche Primato Advanced Track, Vision Track Crankset and the Campagnolo Record Pista.